escolmebartlebooth/fsnd_finalproject/README.md

         + toggle whether the API links are shown and that's about it

+tested on google pixel phone and on chrome and edge browsers.

 ## enhancements {not completed}

-+ do a neat visualisation with data from 3rd party API....
++ do cricket based visualisation with data from a sports based 3rd party API....
-+ allow change of zoom
-+ persist data
-+ implement re-zoom on css change
++ allow change of zoom and implement re-zoom on css change
++ allow new grounds to be added and persisted to local data storage
 + make hamburger and filter box right sized on screen size adjustment when changing screen size
 + create unit tests with jasmine